-When I'm not on the road touring, I am great at pulling out any creative sound/part/vibe to fit whatever a song needs!
+When I'm not on the road touring, I am great at writing any creative part and sound to fit whatever a song needs.

 Interview with Alex Edwards

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: An artist named young brother.
 I played lots of weird and cool sounds on it.
 Darren from MuteMath played drums and the whole project came out really, really cool!

 Q: What are you working on at the moment?

 A: The new Parachute record, lots of song demos that are pitched to pop artists

 A: Analog sound with digital control.
 Both!

 Q: What's your 'promise' to your clients?

 A: To be 100% happy with what I add to the song.
 A quick turnaround too!